ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 [@!RFC5890, RFC 5890, Internationalized Domain Names for Applications (IDNA): Definitions and Document Framework], for further processing.

-If zero or more than one domain is extracted, then DMARC validation is not possible and the process terminates.
+If zero or more than one domain is extracted from the RFC5322.From header field, then DMARC validation is not possible and the process terminates.
 In the case where more than one domain is retrieved, the Mail Receiver **MAY** choose to go forward with DMARC validation anyway.
 See (#denial-of-dmarc-attacks) for further discussion.

 ###  Determine If The DMARC Mechanism Applies {#determine-mechanism-applies}